Causal Inference for Social Discrimination Reasoning: Introduction

-In this paper, we present an approach for causal discrimination discovery and understanding using propensity score analysis.
-The propensity score is the probability of membership to the protected group (e.g., females) given the individual's or group of individual's attributes.
-Propensity score analysis provides a principled way to `filter out' the explainable effect of confounding variables and to quantify the causal effect of the grouping variable (e.g., gender).
+In this paper, we introduce an approach for causal discrimination discovery and understanding that does not require extensive expert's intervention, based on {\em propensity score analysis} (PSA).
+The propensity score is the probability of membership to the protected group (e.g., females) given the individual's or group's attributes.
+PSA provides a principled way to `filter out' the explainable effect of confounding variables and to quantify the causal effect of the protected attribute (e.g., gender).
+In the UC Berkeley example above, e.g., PSA accounts for the effect of the departments to which candidates apply and confirms that there is no evidence of women discrimination.
 We adopt propensity score weighting to balance the distributions of protected and unprotected group instances.
 Based on the modified distribution, we quantify the degree of discrimination or favoritism of each instance.
-Subsequently, we build a regression tree to understand the characteristics of instances falling under different discrimination/favoritism bands.
+More generally than a standard application of PSA, we learn a regression tree to understand the characteristics of instances falling under different discrimination/favoritism bands.
+We evaluate our approach on real-world datasets.
+The results confirm that the causal effect of group membership can be higher or lower than the effect computed by ignoring the influence of confounding variables.
+Thus, our approach promises defendable discrimination analyses in practice.